-A crunchy, healthy and flavorful Carrot Raisin Salad recipe packed with pineapple, walnuts and celery drizzled with a Creamy Honey-Lemon Dressing.
-Easy to make and soooo good with all the summer things! vegetarian + gluten free + easily vegan
+A crunchy, healthy and flavorful Carrot Raisin Salad recipe walnuts and celery drizzled with a Creamy Honey-Lemon Dressing.
+Easy to make and soooo good with all the spring and summer things like Black Bean Walnut Burgers and Olive and Egg Potato Salad!
+This recipe is vegetarian, gluten free and easily vegan.

-Carrot Raisin Salad is chock full of good for you ingredients and makes a fabulous side for all the summer things.
+This carrot raisin salad recipe is chock full of good for you ingredients and makes a fabulous side for all the summer things.
 It’s a welcome addition to picnics, potlucks or for alfresco afternoons on the porch.
+It pairs perfectly with Pulled Portobello BBQ Sandwiches or BBQ Chickpea Burgers.
+You’re going to love how simple this is to make!

-This is such a simple salad to pull together.
-You’ll need just a few fresh ingredients:
+This carrot raisin salad recipe with pineapple is simple to pull together.
+You’ll need just a few fresh ingredients (see recipe card for full details):

 - Carrots with Tops Attached – this way you can see how fresh they are and the tops are delicious as a garnish and in smoothies.